 Shortly after being selected as the number one overall pick in the 2005 NFL Draft, Alex returned to San Diego.
 During this trip home he was invited to visit San Pasqual Academy, a residential school for foster teens whose football team had competed for the California Interscholastic Federation Championship that past fall, to speak to the team.
 After meeting and talking with students and staff, Alex realized just how important family support had been to him and that if foster teens were going to succeed as they moved into adulthood they would need similar support.

-- —Developing and supporting new programs (Guardian Scholars Program, college classes for high school foster youth and others) through the Guardian Scholars Program, The Alex Smith Foundation has supported 23 former foster youths through college.
-(See Guardian Scholars Program page).
+- Developed and supported new programs (Guardian Scholars Program, college classes for high school foster youth and others) through the Guardian Scholars Program, the Alex Smith Foundation has supported 23 former foster youths through college.

-- —Advocating for system change before the California State Legislature and United States Congress.
+- Advocated for changes to state and national foster care systems before the California State Legislature and U.S. Congress.

-Within two years of leaving the system, why do:
+The numbers are sobering and discouraging: Within two years of leaving the system...

 Source: Children's Law Center of Los Angeles